gschmutz/nosql-workshop/03-working-with-cassandra/README.md

 WHERE actor_id = 0000246;
 ```

-As hinted in the exception, you can force Cassandra to execute a restriction on an non-primary column by adding the `ALLOW FILTERING` clause.
+As hinted in the exception, you can force Cassandra to execute a restriction on a non-primary column by adding the `ALLOW FILTERING` clause.

 ```
 SELECT *